nathan4ag/take-home-test/README.md

 2. dataset.sql
 3. README.md with instructions on how to setup and run your code.
 This should include details for how to do your GET/POST requests.
 4. The complete codeset

+**Note:: You do not need to do all 50 states.
+Just a few to allow us to test the api should suffice.
+Also it does not have to use actual voter data.
+We are mainly looking for the schema, coding and logic.